2025 Australian Open: Court-side coaching

 The Australian Open has introduced court-side "coaching pods" at this year's tournament (2025) in a Grand Slam first.
 The pods are positioned in two corners on each of the major courts with up to four people allowed, similar to the set-up at team events like the Davis Cup and United Cup.

 They have access to real-time data on screens for statistical analysis, there is also a cooling mechanism for comfort.
 Coaches have the option to sit in the pods or in their usual place in the traditional player box, where friends and family can also sit.

 Commenting on the courtside pods, Craig Tiley (CEO of Tennis Australia) said: “I’ve been an advocate for the coach being allowed on the court, just simply because it adds to the whole story, and the whole show, and every other sport has it.”

-“A more interesting narrative, give the coaches more profile, and there’s a good chance we’re going to see some things happen down there that are pretty interesting.”
+The change was expected to add greater narrative interest, give the coaches a more prominent role, and potentially lead to notable developments in the program.